BestTimesToVisit.com Logo

 Wander the Grandeur of Bab Mansour

-Stand in awe before Bab Mansour, Meknes' monumental city gate, a masterpiece of Moroccan architecture.
-Arrive in the late afternoon when the setting sun casts a warm glow on the intricate tilework and carved cedarwood, making the details truly pop.
-Imagine the sultans and caravans that once passed through this magnificent portal.
+Stand in awe before Bab Mansour, Meknes' monumental city gate, its intricate tilework and imposing arches a testament to Moroccan craftsmanship.
+Arrive in the late afternoon when the setting sun casts a warm glow, highlighting the detailed carvings and offering a perfect photo opportunity.

 Savor a Tagine in a Local Riad Courtyard

-Seek out a traditional riad restaurant tucked away in the medina for an authentic tagine experience.
-The slow-cooked lamb or chicken, infused with spices and preserved lemons, is best enjoyed in the tranquil ambiance of a hidden courtyard, often accompanied by the gentle sound of a fountain.
-Ask your riad host for their favorite local spot for a truly personal recommendation.
+Seek out a traditional riad restaurant tucked away in the medina for an authentic tagine experience, far from the tourist crowds.
+The slow-cooked lamb or chicken, infused with spices and preserved lemons, is best enjoyed in the tranquil ambiance of a courtyard garden, perhaps with the gentle sound of a fountain.

 See all 8 things to do →